At a glance

 If they are applied in an area your cat can lick, the unpleasant taste can cause excessive drooling and foaming.
 Always apply topical flea products to the back of the neck where your cat can’t reach.

-Be aware, that cats are extremely sensitive to pyrethrin and permethrin which are used in canine topical flea products.
-If you suspect your cat has ingested a dog flea treatment, seek veterinary treatment immediately as this is a life-threatening situation.
+Be aware, that cats are extremely sensitive to pyrethrin and permethrin which are used in dog topical flea and tick products.
+If you suspect your cat has either ingested or been exposed topically to a dog flea or tick treatment, seek veterinary treatment immediately as this is a life-threatening situation.

 Seizures (convulsions or fits) are the result of a sudden and uncontrolled burst of electrical activity within the brain.
 They are one of the most common neurological disorders in cats, although the prevalence is much lower than that of dogs.
-Seizures occur in the cerebrum, which is located in the front of the skull and is responsible for sensory and neural functions as well as behaviour.
+Seizures occur in the cerebrum, which is located in the front of the skull and is responsible for sensory and neural functions as well as behavior.
+Signs of seizures that may be witnessed range from a small tremor or twitching of the muscles to severe paddling of the limbs and loss of control of the bowel and bladder.

 A fatal viral infection caused by the rhabdovirus.
 In the late stages of this disease, foaming at the mouth can occur.
 Rabies is a rare disease in cats as most cats in the US have been vaccinated for rabies, and thankfully it doesn’t occur in Australia or the UK.